KonoNeko/CatSpy/README.md

 ## Implementation notes

 - Model: the backend instantiates a local Hugging Face `DistilBertForSequenceClassification` model by default (`distilbert-base-uncased`).
+- Chatbot: the `/chat` endpoint loads `microsoft/DialoGPT-medium` locally for lightweight dialogue.
+You can swap to another Hugging Face causal LM by editing `ChatConfig` in `backend/chat_model.py`.
 - PEFT/LoRA: the code attempts to apply a PEFT/LoRA adapter.
 If your peft version or configuration requires `target_modules` the adapter may not be applied; the server catches this and continues running without PEFT (a warning is printed).
 - Heuristics: lightweight rule-based detectors are in `backend/utils.py`.
 The `map_model_to_frontend` function combines the model's phishing probability with heuristic-derived weights to produce the frontend `score` and `result`.